Skip to content

 • Cache the response!

 In many cases, "dynamic" does not mean the content is not cacheable.
-For example, end users will not experiance the difference if you cache the score of a basketball game for 1 second.
+For example, end users will typically not notice if you cache the score of a basketball game for 1 second.
 If you have 10 requests per second to fetch the score, you can save 90% of the bandwidth and processing power.
-If the response depends on some query parameter or request header values, make sure those variables are included in the cache key.
+If the response depends on some query parameter, request header value or the request body, make sure all those variables are included in the cache key.

 • Enable Fast Route to origin